 Section 6.
 The Membership Committee shall encourage membership, assist the Newsletter Chairperson, work with the Secretary and Treasurer to maintain and utilize the digital membership roster.

 Section 7.
-The Web Communication Committee shall be responsible for monitoring and maintaining the Society’s social media accounts and the design and upkeep of the Society Web page.
+The Web Communications Committee shall be responsible for monitoring and maintaining the Society’s social media accounts and the design and upkeep of the Society Web page.

 Section 8.
 The Awards & Scholarships Committee shall nominate and recommend award and scholarship candidates to the Executive Board.